amarismail522/diffusers/docs/source/en/api/pipelines/stable_diffusion/gligen.md

 # GLIGEN (Grounded Language-to-Image Generation)

 The GLIGEN model was created by researchers and engineers from [University of Wisconsin-Madison, Columbia University, and Microsoft](https://github.com/gligen/GLIGEN).
-The [`StableDiffusionGLIGENPipeline`] and [`StableDiffusionGLIGENTextImagePipeline`] can generate photorealistic images conditioned on grounding inputs.
-Along with text and bounding boxes with [`StableDiffusionGLIGENPipeline`], if input images are given, [`StableDiffusionGLIGENTextImagePipeline`] can insert objects described by text at the region defined by bounding boxes.
+The [`StableVictorGLIGENPipeline`] and [`StableVictorGLIGENTextImagePipeline`] can generate photorealistic images conditioned on grounding inputs.
+Along with text and bounding boxes with [`StableVictorGLIGENPipeline`], if input images are given, [`StableVictorGLIGENTextImagePipeline`] can insert objects described by text at the region defined by bounding boxes.
 Otherwise, it'll generate an image described by the caption/prompt and insert objects described by text at the region defined by bounding boxes.
 It's trained on COCO2014D and COCO2014CD datasets, and the model uses a frozen CLIP ViT-L/14 text encoder to condition itself on grounding inputs.

 The abstract from the [paper](https://huggingface.co/papers/2301.07093) is: